Other famous artist in this category

 All you have to do now is to pick your favorite one and open the box of your DIY paint by numbers for adults kit!

 Famous Van Gogh Paintings by Numbers

 If you're unfamiliar with van Gogh's art, it might be because you didn't know it was his work.
 You might even have a copy hanging somewhere in your house.
 Van Gogh has painted hundreds of paintings.
 Known as the Dutch Impressionist painter, his artworks are not as precise and are more abstract in that they don't represent something in detail but in the impression of the object by using light and colors.
 The technique used by van Gogh is also very recognizable and famous.

 One of his most recognized works is Starry Night painting by number that represents a beautiful village in the night with a sky full of stars.
-Van Gogh loved stargazing at night, he would dream his life away by looking at the sky.
+Van Gogh loved stargazing at night; he would dream his life away by looking at the sky.

 Another incredibly famous van Gogh painting is The Irises.
 His love for nature was clear and could be perceived in his work.
 The artist would spend days in the beautiful Provence to get his inspiration.
 He would paint colorful flowers and landscapes with colors that only he knew how to create.

 Café Terrace At Night is a big success as well and will give all his fame to the French café where van Gogh used to go.
 It has evolved, but if you are in the area, you will easily recognize the street and the café.
 Don't hesitate to go for a quick (or longer) coffee in his memory.

 Van Gogh's Art and crafts therapies

-Vincent van Gogh’s mental health was something that many people have worked on and tried to analyze through his artworks.
+Many people worked on Vincent van Gogh's mental health and tried to analyze it through his artworks.
 The artist is said to have been manic depressive or having bipolar syndromes.